 It could be better to rebuild

-It isn’t always the easiest of things to be able to assess these kinds of costs before starting, however a good way can be to research similar properties in your local area and see how much they have recently sold for.
-Also keep in mind the ceiling value in your area too.
+Whilst such costs can be difficult to assess before starting, researching similar properties in your local area and see how much they have recently sold for.
+Also, keep in mind the ceiling value in your area too.

 Pick the right designer for you

-A number of different specialists can help you with house extensions, so make sure that you have carefully researched the right designer who is the best fit for you.
+A number of different specialists can help you with house extensions, so make sure that you have carefully researched the right designer who will be the best fit for you.

 Do you live in a Conservation Area?

-If you want to build a property extension, keep in mind that if you live in a Conservation Area, Permitted Development rights tend to be stricter.
-Always check with your local authority first before building, as every authority in the UK has its own policy for things like this.
+If you want to build a property extension, keep in mind that if you live in a Conservation Area, Permitted Development rights are often stricter.
+Always check with your local authority first before building, as every authority in the UK has its own policy.

 Do you meet the building regulations?